RahulM2416/RahulM2416/README.md

 # 💫 About Me:
 Student @ DSU , BTECH IN CSE 6th sem.
-Currently Learning ML & Building the projects which solves the problems of the real world..
+Building the projects which solves the problems of the real world..

 ## 🌐 Socials: